A Short Introduction to Designer Chairs

-If you are looking for a particularly iconic lounge chair, for example for the living room, there are several popular models which are worth highlighting.
-Arne Jacobsen is behind the aesthetic and elegant ‘Egg’ and ‘Swan’, which originally were designed for a stylish hotel lobby, but which also raises the standard of décor in many Danish and international homes.
+If you’re looking for an iconic and expressive lounge chair for your living room, there are several popular models which are worth mentioning.
+The classic and elegant Egg Chair and Swan Chair by Arne Jacobsen were originally designed for a stylish hotel lobby, but which also enrich the décor of many homes both in Denmark and around the world.

-It is not only the Danish designed versions which provide comfort, but also the lounge chair designed by the American duo Eames, is an example of an extremely comfortable chair, which is perfect to relax in in the evening after a long day.
+It’s not only the Danish designs that provide comfort and aesthetics at the same time.
+The lounge chair designed by the famous American duo, Charles and Ray Eames, is an example of an extremely comfortable chair which is perfect to relax in after a long day.

 Leather Lounge Chairs

-Functionalism was partly a break with the style of the previous period, the Victorian era, where curlicues, ornaments and opulent details were in focus.
-However, functionalism was more than just a visual style, it was also very much an ideology.
-It was the idea of common sense and progress.
-It was not so much about selling designer chairs and other furniture, as it was a social program and part of a socialist mindset.
-The functionalistic chairs were made for the bourgeoisie.
+Functionalism was partly a stylistic break with the previous period, the Victorian era, where curlicues, ornaments and opulent details were in focus.
+In contrast, functionalism was more than just a visual style – it was equally an ideology.
+The ideas of rationality and progress strongly influenced functionalist paradigm and the designers were perhaps less focused on selling their furniture and viewed their work as a kind of a social program stemming from the socialist mindset.

 Functionalism was pioneered by Kaare Klint who worked as a professor at the newly opened furniture design school at the Academy of Fine Arts.
 Børge Mogensen was strongly influenced by Klint’s perspective, while Hans Wegner and Finn Juhl worked to further develop their distinct style, while never wandering to far from the core ideas of functionalism.